ChTomer/F1-Project/README.md

 In case you want to run this code, my file path for the csv files is: `archive/'file_name'`.

-So if you’re trying to run my code, make sure to put the `.ipynb` files in a folder that contains your archive folder. (like here)\
+So if you’re trying to run my code, make sure to put the `.ipynb` files in the same folder that contains your archive folder.

 ## How does it work?
+I have created three separate files, one for each question in my presentation.
+Instead of focusing on individual drivers, I have attempted to showcase a story of F1 success by the country.
-So if I'll be honest, in these files there are a bunch of visuals that I used for my presentation.\
+These files contain a variety of visual aids that I utilized during my presentation.\
-I'll add later a link to watch the PowerPoint/ Google Slides
+I will be adding a link to access the PowerPoint or Google Slides presentation at a later time.

-Thank you
+Thank you!